nyolarraklay/ReactPractice2/README.md

 ## Contact:
 For any inquiries or support, feel free to contact me.

-Thank you for using our Online Booking Site!
+Thank you for using our Noroff Online Site!
 We hope you find it useful and convenient for managing your appointments.